Merc Rule 49: The road to hell is paved with politicians. And mimes.

 The Alexandrians have a presence in every major metropolis.
 Those old boys like to take a hand in keeping the peace.
 Building infrastructure, and making sure everything runs smoothly.
 But they ain’t politicians.
 Fortunately for them.
 Their souls ain’t in danger of damnation.

-But every area has its leaders, thirsty for money and power.
-Only interested in asserting themselves on the smaller man.
+But every area has its leaders, thirsty for money and power, only interested in asserting their will on the smaller man.
 Bastards are the same everywhere, and they’ll get theirs in the end.
-The only thing we all agree on is that the Dominus Magna and their senators are worse than the rest.
+The only thing we all agree on is that the Dominus Magna and their senators are worst of shitbags of all.
 Despite all the differences, the whole Red Frontier would unite to stop ’em.
 If it every came to it.
 Hopefully, for everyone involved, it never does.

 About now you might be wondering, what about mimes?
 How can they possibly compare the corruption of politicians?